Abidon-J-F/University-of-Greenwich-Projects/Y2/Reinforcement Learning in Artificial Intelligence Racing Car Game/README.md

 ## Software
-**Python programming language, the PyCharm IDE, and TensorFlow, Pyglet, NumPy libraries in this project.**
+**Utilised Python programming language, the PyCharm IDE, and TensorFlow, Pyglet, NumPy libraries in this project.**